 The temporal lobes are located on the sides of the head, just above the ears.
 This part of the brain governs functions such as hearing, the creation of new memories, certain visual perceptions, and the categorization of objects.
 When the temporal lobes are damaged as the result of a TBI, the accident victim may have trouble recognizing faces, understanding spoken words, and identifying, verbalizing, or categorizing objects.
 Victims of a temporal lobe TBI may also experience increased aggression, short-term memory loss, long-term memory interference, and an increase or decrease in libido.

-Brain Stem and Cerebellum
+Damage to Brain Stem and Cerebellum After a Car Accident

 Though not technically lobes, TBI damage to these portions of the brain can also have serious consequences.
 Located at the base of the brain, leading into the spinal cord, the brain stem governs breathing, heart rate, and swallowing reflexes, as well as sweating, blood pressure, digestion, temperature regulation, alertness, sense of balance and ability to fall asleep.
 Brain stem trauma can negatively affect all of these functions.